Lincoln Beach

 Lincoln Beach by Merrill Webb ©Merrill Webb

-Directions: Take Exit 260 ( I-15) at Springville (southernmost of 2 exits) , and go west on UT 77 (4000 South).
+Directions: (Goes by a lot of good birding areas) Take Exit 260 ( I-15) at Springville (southernmost of 2 exits) , and go west on UT 77 (4000 South).
 After a little over 4 miles, you'll come to a T in the road -- turn right and cross the bridge over the Spanish Fork River.
 In less than 1/4 of a mile take the main road left (south) onto 3200 West.
 Go about 1 mile and turn right on 5200 South.
 Go about 1.5 miles to a T and turn left.
 Go about 0.5 miles to another T and turn right (on 5400 S).
 In about 0.5 miles you'll come to 4800 West -- turn left and go to 6300 South and turn right.
 Go about 2 miles to where the road takes a right turn (in a grove of large trees) and goes north.
 Go about 1.9 miles to the entrance to Lincoln Beach.

 Description: Lincoln Beach is a public beach on the south end of Utah Lake, at the north end of West Mountain, N 40º 08.473' W 111º 48.170'.
 Access is through Benjamin, winding on farm roads towards the lake (See the Lincoln Point & West Mountain Auto Tour for directions).
 This area is being developed but currently does not charge for entry.
 This is a popular area for shore birds, having a variety of species especially during migration.
 Snowy Plovers are known to nest on the rocky beach. ~ Robin Tuck